uchicago-dsi/textbook-datascience-1/textbook/12/chapter11-glossary.md

 A random experiment with two possible outcomes, often described as 'success' or 'failure'.

 ## Binomial Distribution
 A discrete probability distribution which describes the probability of two outcomes (success or failure) in a sequence of independent trials (Bernoulli trials).
-For a binomial distribution, there are a fixed number of trails, where the probability of success $p$, is the same for each trial.
+For a binomial distribution, there are a fixed number of trials, where the probability of success $p$, is the same for each trial.

 ## Normal Approximation to the Binomial Distribution
 When the number of trials, n, is sufficiently large, we can approximate a binomial distribution using a normal distribution.
-The number of trails, n, is deemed sufficiently large when we can satisfy the following conditions:
+The number of trials, n, is deemed sufficiently large when we can satisfy the following conditions:

 - Is $np \geq 5$?
 - Is $n(1-p) \geq 5$?